Selindek/spring-data-jpa-acl/acl/README.md

 So by default any user with "ROLE_ADMIN" role will gain all possible permissions to all domain objects.
 This default behavior grants the full access for administrators to all of the domain objects.
 So if you add this annotation to an entity class don't forget to manually add the appropriate admin permission too!

 `@AclRolePermission` is a `@Repeatable` annotation.
 You can set different permission-sets for different roles.
-If your java version is 1.7 or smaller, you can use the `@AclRolePermissions` container annotation for it.
+If your java version is 1.7 or earlier, you can use the `@AclRolePermissions` container annotation for it.

 ## @AclRoleCondition